 Using fencing to protect food sources in your yard, and to keep animals from taking harborage underneath your deck, porch, stairs, and other structures.

 Most animals will not get into your home.
 If you apply fencing to potential harborage, you'll be able to resist skunks, raccoons, and similar wildlife.
 Mice and rats require more effort.
 You need to do an inspection of your exterior and seal any gaps, cracks, or holes you find.
 Pay particular attention to exterior doors and windows.
 These can have many openings that rodents can exploit.
 Also, look for chew damage that is being done by rodents.
 You may need to use metal flashing to bolster your defenses.
-Here are a few more tips to help keep rodents out:
+Here are a few more tips to help keep rodents out of your home:

 Put wire mesh in downspouts.